 Each transaction consists of a collection of events that records everything that happened in the solution from the beginning to the end of the transaction.
 This is the path the user takes from start until they receive a response.
-This is refered as events when writing queries in Teneo Query Language.
+These are referred to as events when writing queries in Teneo Query Language.

 A transaction holds these three types of events:

 Properties associated with the set of events include:

 Let's take a look at what happens in our 'Longberry Baristas' solution when the 'User asks about types of coffee that are available'.